October 6, 2022

 (d) a copy of any brochures or other information that explain the organization’s policies, standards, or codes; and

-(e) what personal information is made available to related organizations (e.g., subsidiaries).
+(e) what personal information is available to related organizations (e.g., subsidiaries)?

-PIPEDA states that how you must communicate this information to your business depends on the nature of the business and other factors.
-For example, an organization may choose to make brochures available in its place of business, mail information to its customers, provide online access, or establish a toll-free telephone number.
-Providing online access simply means having a privacy policy (a document outlining the data management policies and practices).
+PIPEDA states that how you must communicate this information to your business depends on the company's nature and other factors.
+For example, an organization may choose to make brochures available in its place of business, mail information to its customers, provide online access or establish a toll-free telephone number.
+Providing online access means having a privacy policy (a document outlining the data management policies and practices).

 2.3.4 The requirements in other privacy laws

-There are other major laws in other countries which are relevant for privacy policy requirements.
+Other significant laws in other countries are relevant to privacy policy requirements.

 LGPD: Just like the GDPR, the Brazilian General Data Protection Regulation (LGPD) does not directly require businesses to have a privacy policy.
-However, there is an obligation of giving the data subjects clear, precise and easily accessible information about the processing of personal data.
+However, there is an obligation to give the data subjects clear, precise, and easily accessible information about the processing of personal data.
 This is known as the transparency principle.
 Other than this, there is also the principle of free access.
-This principle means that data subjects have the right to free and facilitated access to the form and duration of the processing of their data, and the integrity of their data.
-In order to comply with the principles of transparency and free access you should have a privacy policy setting out information required under the LGPD.
+This principle means that data subjects have the right to free and facilitated access to the form and duration of the processing of their data and the integrity of their data.
+To comply with the principles of transparency and free access, you should have a privacy policy setting out the information required under the LGPD.

 Nevertheless, despite the fact that there is no specific legal requirement for organizations to post a privacy policy, the Swiss Federal Data Protection and Information Commissioner (Swiss FDPIC) recommends that every organization offering products and services online should follow transparent data processing practices, including by posting a data privacy notice (privacy policy) on their website.